wendyverdonk93/docs/content/faq/getting-started/test-payment-details.md

 | Any BIC | Completed | Transaction is Completed |
 | Any BIC | Declined  | Transaction is Declined |

 Note: Giropay is a German payment method and can only be tested if the country code for Germany (DE) is sent in the pre-transaction request.
-For EPS you can also use the Giropay gateway in TEST.
+For EPS, you can also use the Giropay gateway in TEST.
 In the LIVE environment EPS will display only when you use Austria (AT) as country code.

 ## iDEAL